MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-adapter-media-specific-wakeup-events-flags.md

 **NET_ADAPTER_WWAN_WAKE_ON_PACKET_STATE**
-If this flag is set, the MB network adapter can generate a wake-up event if TBD
+If this flag is set, the MB network adapter can generate a wake-up event when the Packet Service state of the Modem changes.

 **NET_ADAPTER_WWAN_WAKE_ON_UICC_CHANGE**
-If this flag is set, the MB network adapter can generate a wake-up event if TBD
+If this flag is set, the MB network adapter can generate a wake-up event when the UICC (SIM) is inserted or removed.

 Requirements
 ------------